mshibanami/redirect-web/docs/getting-started.md

 **[⬇️ Download the Rule](assets/reduce-twitter-addiction.redirectweb ':ignore')**

-## Case 2: Add Query Parameters from URL
+## Case 2: Add Query Parameters to URL

 Let's say there is a website called `example.com` that shows a mobile layout by default, but you prefer their desktop layout.
 Fortunately, the website supports a `layout` query parameter to specify which layout the website displays.
 Let's create a rule that adds `layout=desktop` automatically.